If you need a little help, or a lot of help, we are here to help.

 Apply early.
 Tuition Assistance is determined on an annual basis.
 Deadlines may apply.

-Step Up for Students is an umbrella program for several different types of funding.
-The two most common are the Family Empowerment Scholarship and the Florida Tax Credit Scholarship.
-RBCS also accepts the HOPE Scholarship.
+Step Up for Students is the umbrella program for several different types of funding.

-- Renewal students have first priority for both programs.
+• Renewal students have first priority for programs.

 Please log onto your Step Up For Students account and check your Application Status often.
 Award letters must be promptly turned in to the RBCS Business Office.